 Although less developed and ambitious than Bangkok, there was immediately something raw about the city of Jakarta which I felt not just a strong affiliation with but seemed like it was already apart of my bones for a long time.
 Language is everything I suppose.
 Having access to a population’s thoughts, feelings, expressions, aspirations, resistance… is surely a significant reason why I felt so at one with her.
 It was like living in my cousin’s hometown, and no longer a stranger in a foreign city.
 In a way I was of course, as the country is very much my mother’s lineage.
 And so there were many aspects of their national traits I felt I also grew up with in the house and amongst our extended family.

 I love the poetic eloquence of the people.
 It is thoroughly common for a taxi driver or a hotel doorman to be able to speak elegantly of politics.
 When asking a taxi driver of his opinion regarding President Jokowi, who was a little less than one year in office by then, his response was ‘Rasanya, dia telah menjadi seorang pejuang yang kami impikan’meaning ‘We feel he has become the fighter that we dreamt of’.
 When commenting to a hotel doorman that there were too many demonstrations in Jakarta he responded ‘Tetapi bukankah demonstrasi itu bunga demokrasi?’meaning ‘But aren’t demonstrations the flowers of democracy?’.
-It’s possible that I’ve not had the benefit of conversing with taxi drivers and hotel doormans so freely in other countries because I didn’t understand the language but quite frankly I don’t remember anyone ever articulating their feelings about a President and demonstrations in such a way taxi driver or not and in a language I understood or not.
+The common man’s throwaway opinions all appeared to be somehow more profoundly reflected on and articulated than what I was accustomed to.

 Owing to the sheer mass of population (most populated in the region at 237 million) there is also less political regulation on the people’s thought and belief system.
 I noticed this in India too.
 It is an uphill struggle to control the hearts and minds of hundreds of millions unique identities, the better focus is to first manage their stomachs and roofs, and let that be their inspiration.
 I find freedom in this – as the years passed I started to understand that for me, a country that tried to control my thoughts, feelings and ideas was far more suffocating than one which didn’t have the best economic infrastructure.

 In addition to all of these impressive discoveries about their generosity and political freedoms, I found the local people full of joi de vivre.
 There was this irresistible urge to always find laughter in any given situation.
-At the hotel where I stayed (for eight months), at markets where we shopped, conversations with taxi drivers and at the office of course, I remembered often wearing a Joker like beam or being in peals of giggles with others about something or the other.
+At the hotel where I stayed (for eight months), at markets where we shopped, conversations with taxi drivers and at the office of course, there was always a reason to be in peals of giggles.
 When we had an office retreat, one of my colleagues who had clocked up probably up to 10 duty stations by then remarked just how he has never had this much fun at work in any other deployment before and that was mainly attributed to the beautiful people of the country and I could not agree more.

 I felt it was a place where I was free to be who I was, and a country whose soul I could understand and who could also access mine.
 Eventually of course, I had to leave and Jakarta was in fact one of my shortest stints but surely one of my sweetest.
-It didn’t squeeze my heart into a re-awakening, or intoxicate my intellectual and spiritual curiosities, but it embraced my heart, body and soul like a warm blanket.
-And indeed yes, I would agree that my access to the language and culture counted for a big part of my affection for the people but I guess this is also part of the reason why you end up with The One You Marry.
+It didn’t squeeze my heart into a re-awakening as per New Delhi, or intoxicate my intellectual and spiritual curiosities as per Ankara, but it embraced my heart, body and soul like a warm blanket.
+And yes, my boundless affection for her was in large part owing to my access to her language and culture, but I guess this is also part of the reason why you end up with The One You Marry.
 You find in someone a place where you do not have to explain or justify who you are too much.
 You pretty much say ‘Understood, my love.
 Say no more’.